Check out our article to learn video interview tips so you can prepare for and succeed in your remote job interviews.

-If you are applying for remote roles or if you are looking for jobs during this period of social distancing, mastering video interviews is very important.
+If you are applying for remote roles or if you are looking for jobs during COVID-19, mastering video interviews is very important.
 Likely you have some experience with taking phone and even some Zoom/Google Hangout interviews in the past, but we wanted to compile a list of video interview tips so that you go into these calls with confidence.

 Most companies follow the same general interview flow: